Jesr2104/FilmsCave/README.md

 # FilmsCave

-MovieList is an android application that allows users to create and share their own movie lists, and connect with other movie enthusiasts to discuss and recommend films.
+FilmsCave is an android application that allows users to create and share their own movie lists, and connect with other movie enthusiasts to discuss and recommend films.
 The app makes it easy to find and discover new, high-quality movies.

 ## Technologies
 - Android platform